-&lt;sup>7 Breakeven events and activities are defined as line items which have an annual net balance of zero; meaning the income generated equals the amount spent.
+7 Breakeven events and activities are defined as line items which have an annual net balance of zero; meaning the income generated equals the amount spent.

-Reserve is at its pre-set maximum amount.
+If the amount of money in the operating account exceeds the maximum set forth at the time of approval of the annual budget, the excess amount will be transferred to the Prudent Reserve account, unless the Prudent Reserve is at its pre-set maximum amount.
 If the operating account does not exceed the pre-set maximum, no money will be transferred to the Prudent Reserve (see below).